 If you use a less-insulated pad at colder temps, your sleeping bag might not live up to its temperature rating.
 To learn more about pad warmth ratings and get a look at how bags and pads work in tandem to keep you toasty, read the Sleep System section of How to Choose a Sleeping Pad.

-Our nine testers tallied more than 100 nights outside between June and August of this year.
+Our nine testers tallied more than 100 nights outside between June and August of 2020.
 They slept in the sand in Utah, shivered through wind gusts in Alaska and sweltered during the muggiest of nights in upstate New York.

 At the end of our field test, we asked our sleepers to rate each pad on its weight, warmth, comfort, durability and packability.
 We tallied up the scores, found the averages and presented the best of the best to you in this guide.